frostyworks/aws-tutorial-walkthroughs/README.md

 # 🌩️ AWS Tutorial Walkthroughs

-A self-paced, hands-on AWS study repo maintained by Sammy So (aka Frosty).
+A self-paced, hands-on AWS study repo maintained by Frosty Works.
 Each lesson focuses on a specific AWS concept, service, or skill — from basic to pro-level certifications.

 ---